 The FWC hunting regulation development process is open and transparent to the public and allows for coordination between agencies and other stakeholders.
-Under alternative 3, on the first day of implementation of this Hunting Management Plan, management of hunting in the original Preserve would be guided by the current rules and regulations set forth in FAC 68A and outlined for the public in the FWC Big Cypress WMA Regulations (2011-2012 Hunting Season) brochure (see appendix C).
+Under alternative 3, on the first day of implementation of this Hunting Management Plan, management of hunting in the original Preserve would be guided by the current rules and regulations set forth in FAC 68A and outlined for the public in the FWC Big Cypress WMA Regulations Summary and Area Map (July 1, 2013 - June 30, 2014) brochure (see appendix C).
 For the Addition, rules, regulations, and maximum quotas would be determined by extrapolating the available NPS and FWC data for areas in the Preserve that are most similar in habitat types to areas in the Addition, based on the habitat map presented in chapter 3 ("Existing Conditions").
 For additional details of the habitat comparison analysis, see appendix E.

 Deer in the Preserve typically occur at lower densities than other parts of Florida, and they are the primary food source for the Florida panther.
 As such, much consideration has been given to harvest management options for deer within the Preserve.
 Wildlife managers and published research agree that a conservative, well-regulated hunting strategy should not significantly reduce deer abundance in the Preserve (Downing et al. 1986).
 Specifically, a buck-only harvest regime has a low risk of negatively affecting the reproductive potential of a deer population (Downing et al. 1986).
-Deer are polygamous. and a single buck can breed many does.
-The polygamous nature of deer allows the species to lose a large proportion of the male component, without significant impact to its biotic potential (Mech, 1984).
+Deer are polygamous, and a single buck can breed many does.
+The polygamous nature of deer allows the species to lose a large proportion of the male component, without significant impact to its biotic potential (Mech 1984).
 Further, the hunting season occurs after the area's breeding season, meaning that most does are bred prior to the onset of the hunting season.
 Deer population models developed for the Preserve by Labisky et al. (1995) indicated that a high or low harvest of the buck population had little impact on the ability of the deer population to sustain itself.
 For that reason, buck-only harvest has been in place for many years on the Preserve and is the harvest regime being recommended under alternative 3.

-For the purposes of analysis in this EA, the following assumptions were made, based on the currently best available scientific data from the NPS and the FWC on current populations and past harvests in the Preserve:
+For the purposes of analysis in this EA, the following assumptions were made for alternative 3, based on the currently best available scientific data from the NPS and the FWC on current populations and past harvests in the Preserve:

-- All current general rules and regulations for hunting in the Preserve would apply Preserve-wide, including the Addition (see appendix C) - Season lengths, dates, and hours would be the same as currently allowed in the Bear Island Unit (see appendix C)

-- Current bag and possession limits would continue to apply Preserve-wide, including the Addition - Host hunter and guest must share all bag and possession limits - Deer Daily limit of one, annual limit of two (all seasons combined) - Feral hog Daily limit of one, annual limit of two (all seasons combined) - Turkey Daily limit of one, season limit of two, possession limit of two - Gray squirrel, quail and rabbit Daily limit of 12, possession limit of 24 for each - Raccoon, opossum, armadillo, beaver, coyote, skunk, and nutria - No bag limits - Bobcat and otter Prohibited - Migratory birds Consistent with current migratory bird hunting regulations - Deer hunting in the Addition would be limited to bucks-only harvest with at least one five-inch antler - Deer hunting in the Northeast Addition and Western Addition would be limited to a maximum of one quota permit per 194 acres4
+- All current general rules and regulations for hunting in the Preserve would apply Preserve-wide, including the Addition (as described in the "Elements Common to All Alternatives, Hunting Rules and Regulations" section above) - Season lengths, dates, and hours would be the same as currently allowed in the Bear Island Unit (see appendix C) - Current bag and possession limits would continue to apply Preserve-wide, including the Addition - Deer hunting in the Addition would be limited to bucks-only harvest with at least one five-inch antler - Deer hunting in the Northeast Addition and Western Addition would be limited to a maximum of one quota permit per 194 acres $^{\scriptscriptstyle 5}$